gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle Module Metadata is now 1.0.

+Gradle Module Metadata was created to solve many of the problems that have plagued dependency management for years, in particular, but not exclusively, in the Java ecosystem.
+You can read more about Gradle Module Metadata in this [blog post](https://blog.gradle.org/gradle-metadata-1.0).

 Gradle will automatically consume published Gradle Metadata, but to publish Gradle Metadata requires you to enable the `GRADLE_METADATA` feature preview.

 ### Factory method for creating `ConfigurableFileCollection` instances using `ObjectFactory`